accordproject/cicero-ui/src/plugins/README.md

 }
 ```

-where augmentSchema, isEditable and renderInline are functions.
+where augmentSchema, renderBlock, isEditable, onChange, onPaste, findClauseNode, isOutsideOfClause, and isClauseSupported are functions.

 ## ConditionalPlugin